BioJulia/IndexableBitVectors.jl/README.md

 * `select0(bv, i)` = `select(0, bv, i)`
 * `select1(bv, i)` = `select(1, bv, i)`

-`AbstractIndexableBitVector`s:
+The following two types are exported:

-* `CompactBitVector`: rank values are precomputed in large and small blocks.
+* `SucVector`: rank values are precomputed in blocks.
-* `SucVector`: similar to `CompactBitVector`, but the data layout is different.
 * `RRR`: compressible indexable bit vector.

-* `LargeRRR`: similar to `RRR`, but uses larger block and compressed code is decoded on the fly.
+In general, queries on `SucVector` is faster than those on `RRR`, but `RRR` is compressible.

 ## Benchmarks:

 The script and result of benchmarks can be found in the [benchmarks](./benchmarks) directory.
 Plots are in a Jupyter notebook: [benchmarks/plot.ipynb](./benchmarks/plot.ipynb).

-Please note that the estimated space of `SucVector` and `CSucVector` is not accurate.